Disentangling Decentralized Finance (DeFi) Compositions: Abstract

 \section{Abstract}

-We present the first study on compositions of Decentralized Finance (DeFi) protocols, which aim to disrupt traditional finance and offer financial services on top of the distributed ledgers, such as the Ethereum.
-Starting from a ground-truth of \DeFiNumberProtocols DeFi protocols and \DeFiNumberAccounts associated accounts, we study the interactions of DeFi protocols and associated smart contracts from a macroscopic perspective.
-We find that DEX and lending protocols have a high degree centrality, that interactions among protocols primarily occur in a strongly connected component, and that known community detection cannot disentangle DeFi protocols.
-Therefore, we propose an algorithm for extracting the building blocks and uncovering the compositions of DeFi protocols.
-We apply the algorithm and conduct an empirical analysis finding that swaps are the most frequent building blocks and that DeFi aggregation protocols utilize functions of many other DeFi protocols.
-Overall, our results and methods contribute to a better understanding of a new family of financial products and could play an essential role in assessing systemic risks if DeFi continues to proliferate.
+We present a measurement study on compositions of Decentralized Finance (DeFi) protocols, which aim to disrupt traditional finance and offer services on top of distributed ledgers, such as Ethereum.
+Understanding DeFi compositions is of great importance, as they may impact the development of ecosystem interoperability, are increasingly integrated with web technologies, and may introduce risks through complexity.
+Starting from a dataset of \DeFiNumberProtocols labeled DeFi protocols and \DeFiNumberAccounts associated Ethereum accounts, we study the interactions of protocols and associated smart contracts.
+From a network perspective, we find that decentralized exchange (DEX) and lending protocol account nodes have high degree and centrality values, that interactions among protocol nodes primarily occur in a strongly connected component, and that known community detection methods cannot disentangle DeFi protocols.
+Therefore, we propose an algorithm to decompose a protocol call into a nested set of building blocks that may be part of other DeFi protocols.
+This allows us to untangle and study protocol compositions.
+With a ground truth dataset we have collected, we can demonstrate the algorithm's capability by finding that swaps are the most frequently used building blocks.
+As building blocks can be nested, i.e., contained in each other, we provide visualizations of composition trees for deeper inspections.
+We also present a broad picture of DeFi compositions by extracting and flattening the entire nested building block structure across multiple DeFi protocols.
+Finally, to demonstrate the practicality of our approach, we present a case study that is inspired by the recent collapse of the UST stablecoin in the Terra ecosystem.
+Under the hypothetical assumption that the stablecoin USD Tether would experience a similar fate, we study which building blocks and, thereby, DeFi protocols would be affected.
+Overall, our results and methods contribute to a better understanding of a new family of financial products.